asharbutt/Research/docs/Equity Pricing/EquityPricingIntro.md

 where $$\mu$$ and $$\sigma$$ are the instantaneous mean and volatility, and $$dW_t$$ is the brownian motion increment, modelled as a random variable distributed normally: $$X \sim N(0, dt)$$, which we can compute analytically as some random variable calculated as: $$Y \sqrt{dt}$$ such that Y is a standard normal variable.

+The Geometric part of the brownian motion means that the entire process is lognormally distributed, supporting the 0 absorbing barrier of the process.